peteoheat/pibooth-neopixel_spi/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This software is unlicensed - see the LICENSE.md file for details

 ## Acknowledgments